IRGen: Generative Modeling for Image Retrieval: Method

-Based on the above observations, we propose to explore the global feature outputted from the class token rather than the default spatial tokens.
-In this way, the sequence length can be significantly reduced (from 64 tokens to 1 token) and as a byproduct, the class token contains compact high-level semantic.
+Building on the insights mentioned earlier, we suggest investigating the global feature extracted from the class token, rather than relying on the default spatial tokens.
+This approach offers a substantial reduction in sequence length, reducing it from 64 tokens to a single token.
+Moreover, as a result of this approach, the class token inherently contains a condensed, high-level semantic representation.
 Let $\mathbf{f}_{cls}$ denote the $d$-dimensional feature vector outputted from the class token, which is taken as the image representation.
 We adopt residual quantization (RQ) or stacked composite quantization to approximate this feature.
 Suppose there are $M$ codebooks with each containing $L$ elements, $\mathcal{C}_m=\{\mathbf{c}_{m1},\cdots, \mathbf{c}_{mL}\}$, RQ recursively maps the embedding $\mathbf{f}_{cls}$ to a sequentially ordered $M$ codes, $\mathbf{f}_{cls} \rightarrow \{l_1, l_2,\cdots,l_M\} \in [\mathbb{L}]^{M}$.
 Let $\mathbf{r}_0 = \mathbf{f}_{cls}$, we have

-Such sequential generation of discrete codes naturally aligns with the sequential autoregressive generation, easing the optimization difficulty of modeling the relationship within identifiers.
+The process of sequentially generating discrete codes is inherently compatible with sequential autoregressive generation.
+This alignment helps alleviate the optimization challenges associated with modeling the relationships within identifiers.
+A figure illustrating the image tokenizer can be seen in the supplementary.

-To further inject semantic prior, we train the network under classification loss over both the original embedding as well as the reconstructed vector.
-In particular, we consider $M$ levels of reconstruction $\hat{\mathbf{f}}_{cls}^{\le m} = \sum_{i=1}^m \mathbf{c}_{il_i}, m=1,2,\cdots,M$ so that each prefix code also encodes semantic to a certain degree.
-Adding up the $M$ levels of partial reconstruction error, the whole objective function is,
+To further inject semantic prior, we propose to train the network under classification loss over both the original embeddings as well as the reconstructed embeddings.
+In particular, we consider a series of reconstruction levels denoted as $\hat{\mathbf{f}}_{cls}^{\le m} = \sum_{i=1}^m \mathbf{c}_{il_i}, m=1,2,\cdots,M$.
+Each prefix code thus encodes semantic information to a certain degree.
+Adding up the $M$ levels of partial reconstruction error, the complete objective function is then formulated as,